Seneliux/Ubuntu-ZFS-native-encryption/README.md

 This installation works on BIOS system.
 Installed from Debian live CD, because VPS do not allow to add custom ISO and limited to 3 images.
 Eaasy to adopt to the EFI system.
 Consult [OpenZFS How-to](https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.html)

+Last steps like user creation, etc., please look OpenZFS docs (link is in Source list)

 Sources
 [OpenZFS docs](https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.html)